6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 - Wednesday: outgoing, I want to hug people and express my emotions
 - Thursday: _urgh_, I'm way too much for the world, I'm soo annoying, I'll just hide
-- Friday: Oh, I see so clear now, the fog is gone but give me a second to process and relax
+- Friday: Oh, I see so clearly now, the fog is gone but give me a second to process and relax
 - Saturday: Ok, _that_ was weird.
 I need a day to reset and recharge
 - Sunday: I feel _normal_ again